How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models

 We use Group Relative Policy Optimization (GRPO; \citet{shao2024deepseekmathpushinglimitsmathematical}) to update the advisor based only on observed rewards.
-Integrating \Sys{} into any RL training framework is as simple as modifying a step in the environment to make a generation call to the black-box model with the advisor's output (policy's action) before evaluating the reward on the final output.
+Integrating \Sys{} into any RL training framework or algorithm is as simple as modifying a step in the environment to make a generation call to the black-box model with the advisor's output (policy's action) before evaluating the reward on the final student output.